Faces

 collection, New Zealand) The first image is the sample (now in a private collection in Wellington,

-New Zealand) for the back of the vest, the second, third and fourth are the finished vest pieces.
+New Zealand) for the back of the vest.
+The second, third and fourth are the finished vest pieces.
 It might

 be of interest - in terms of design and the creative process - to see both what has been discarded and